 In Europe, most universities consider various fees for students living in the country, from E.U. countries, and non-E.U. countries.
 For example, Scandinavian countries such as Denmark, Norway, and Iceland provide free education for local and E.U. students.
 International students usually pay the full tuition rates on top of other matriculation or registration fees.

 The cost of attending college may be overwhelming.
 However, tuition and other fees are available at different price levels.
-Furthermore, various organizations offer financial aids, scholarships, and loans based on the students’ academic performance, economic capabilities, and even field of study.
+Furthermore, various organizations offer financial aids, scholarships, and student loans based on the students’ academic performance, economic capabilities, and even field of study.

 Without any doubt, higher education is indeed an investment for any students’ future.
 As such, students and their families should consider making a careful examination of their financial capabilities and potential return-on-investment after graduation before choosing a course or a college.
 These preparations should be started as early as possible.
 In fact, students should begin consulting their families and career counselors as early as their first year of high school.